dbudzik/project9_SHM/manuscript.md

 <em>Figure 4.1: logistic_regression (sigmoid_activation_function)</em>

 ### 4.4.1 Justification for Logistic Regression:
-Logistic regression is one of the most simple machine learning algorithms that can be used for binary classification problems.
+ The (sometimes surprising) observation is that this is still a linear mo Logistic regression is one of the most simple machine learning algorithms that can be used for binary classification problems.
 It is easy to implement and can be used as a baseline for any binary classification problem.
 As such, we decided to use it as a baseline to which all the other models will be compared with.
 It can also be built upon for developing more complex machine learning algorithms for deep learning.
 It computes a probability ouptut and in order to map this output to a binary category we needed to define a classification threshold (also known as the decision threshold).
 However, a linear regression does not necessarily yield an output betwewn 0 and 1.
 Therefore,to ensure the output probability is always between 0 and 1 we used a sigmoid activation function in the output layer.
 Different combinations of hyperparameters were tested for this algorithm, however to save computation time an epoch value of 20 was used with a learning rate of 0.001.
 A classification threshold of 0.2 was also found to work best for the given dataset.
 Although logistic regression is sensitive to outliers and multicorrelation between the features, our exploratory data analysis showed we do not have this problem for our given dataset.
 Therefore, we expect to achieve reasonable results using this method.